/

 the graph showing you can expand your MRR through value metric

 Look at the blue rectangle.
 It shows the market you cover with your fixed price.
 You give a specific value and get paid for that value.
 But actually, you can embrace all that striped area, setting different prices and being price-flexible.
-To make this simple yet brilliant scheme works, you should flawlessly determine where your customers gain value from your product without tangling them with too diverse and complicated pricing.
+To make this simple yet brilliant scheme work, you should flawlessly determine where your customers gain value from your product without tangling them with pricing that is too diverse and complicated.

-If your pricing page offers just one plan the main task of those who visit your website will be to decide if to subscribe to your service or not, but if you have two and more pricing tier potential customers will think which plan is better to choose.
+If your pricing page offers just one plan, the main task of those who visit your website will be to decide whether to subscribe to your service or not.
+However, if you have two or more pricing tiers, potential customers will think about which plan is better to choose.

 Yet, more than four plans can confuse the prospect with too much information, while your task is to make each offer easy and quick to scan.
 That’s why the best practice is to create three plans for different buyer personas.

 A good example here is Dropbox.
-Clean and minimalistic design, which is common for the whole Dropbox’s website, lets the reader quickly scan each offer and understand the main features of each plan.
-As well, the visitor can easily check the price difference between monthly and annual subscriptions with the help of two buttons at the top of the page.
+The clean and minimalistic design, which is common for the whole Dropbox website, lets the reader quickly scan each offer and understand the main features of each plan.
+Two buttons at the top of the page also help the visitor easily check the price difference between monthly and annual subscriptions.
 Finally, each tier has a noticeable call-to-action button that informs the user about a free trial period.

 Dropbox pricing page with three pricing plans

-SaaS products are usually complex and have wide functionality, so it is difficult to explain everything to a customer and keep the page clean and clear.
+SaaS products are usually complex and have broad functionality, so explaining everything to a customer and keeping the page clean and clear is difficult.

-All the hard work will be in vain if your pricing page doesn’t look right.
-It should not only have a neat and user-friendly design but also be easy to read and comprehend.
+All the hard work will be in vain if your pricing page doesn't look right.
+It should have a neat and user-friendly design and be easy to read and comprehend.
 Ask our designers how to build a beautiful pricing page, and they will brainstorm a bunch of options to choose from.
 We also have some hints for the SaaS pricing page design you can check.

-What you should pay attention to when building your pricing page is that:
+What you should pay attention to when building your pricing page is the following:

 • People don’t read; they scan